-Hit the iconic sites you’ve seen on the big screen and then some on this 29-day tour that takes you from big-city highlights to stunning natural landscapes that’ll make your friends and followers jealous (or at least get you countless more likes).
-Keep your jaw from dropping as you witness the sunset over the Grand Canyon, be dazzled by the bright city lights on the Las Vegas strip, and snap a selfie with ‘The Bean’ in Chicago.
-It’s your chance to live the great American dream (for four weeks, at least).
+Hit the iconic sites you’ve seen on the big screen and then some on this 24-day tour that takes you from big-city highlights to stunning natural landscapes that’ll make your friends and followers jealous (or at least get you countless more likes).
+Keep your jaw from dropping as you witness the sunset over the Grand Canyon, be dazzled by the bright city lights on the Las Vegas strip, and snap a selfie with Mickey himself in Disney World.
+It’s your chance to live the great American dream (for three weeks, at least).

-Your G for Good Moment: Native Grill Food Truck Breakfast
+Your G for Good Moment: Native Grill Food Truck Experience

 Your Discover Moment: New Orleans